Get insider access

 LG 32GQ950-B

 The Samsung Odyssey Neo G7 S32BG75 is slightly better than the LG 32GQ950-B. The Samsung has much better contrast and a significantly better local dimming feature, resulting in better dark scene performance with less blooming around bright objects.
-On the other hand, the LG has better motion performance, as the Samsung shows significantly more smearing behind some transitions, and the LG has a much wider viewing angle, whereas the Samsung relies on an aggressive curve to keep the sides of the screen in your field of view.
+On the other hand, the LG has better motion performance, as the Samsung shows significantly more smearing behind some transitions.
+The LG has a much wider viewing angle, whereas the Samsung relies on an aggressive curve to keep the sides of the screen in your field of view.

 Sony INZONE M9